 - not hiring someone

-- offering a potential employee different (and unfair) terms and conditions for the job, compared to other employees
+- offering a potential employee different (and unfair) terms and conditions for the job compared to other employees, like offering someone less money than other people doing the same job.

 Where to go for help